julia-alex-markle/the-buyer-personality-quiz/README.md

 The Buyer Personality Quiz

-AlloCodePromo.fr created the Buyer Personality Quiz to help shoppers discover their unique shopping style and make smarter purchase decisions.
+AlloCodePromo.fr the well known coupon website created the Buyer Personality Quiz to help shoppers discover their unique shopping style and make smarter purchase decisions.
 By answering a few quick questions, you can find out whether you’re an impulsive buyer, a careful comparer, or a mindful saver.

 The quiz helps you better understand your shopping habits and encourages more thoughtful, value-driven decisions — all while making the process fun and engaging.